Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 <div style="text-align: center">Figure 12: LUT Usage of 16:4 Priority Encoder</div>

 ### Discussion/Analysis
+#### Part A
+- We learned how we can easily reduce the numbers of transistors and increase the speed of our hardware by using the Double Bubble rule.
+- We saw how to convert hardware implementation from `AND` / `OR` gates into `NAND` / `NOR` / `NOT` gates, and it showed us that being stingy is always a good thing th
 #### Part B
 - We learned that we can edit the constraints (`.xdc`) file in Vivado to change how the switches behave.
 - The constraints file we downloaded makes the 8 rightmost switches the input bits, where the rightmost switch is the least significant bit, and the leftmost bit is the most significant bit.